Notion vs Google Sheets (2026): Which One Wins for Your Data?

 There is no concept of pivot tables in Notion, unfortunately.
 To be fair, there are some cases where we can get away with using board views to show the sum, average, etc. for each group.
 But this workaround falls short when we want to show more than one level of grouping like in the image above.

-Fortunately, there’s a third-party solution: Sync2Sheets.
+Fortunately, there's a third-party solution: Sync2Sheets.
 Using the app, you can create a pivot table in Sheets and sync it to your Notion database.
-You’ll then be able to view the resulting synced table within Notion, and it will update as you make changes to the data in your synced spreadsheet.
+You'll then be able to view the resulting table block within Notion, and it will update as you make changes to the data in your synced spreadsheet.
 Learn more in the video below:

 Charts

 Another great feature of Google Sheets is the ability to create charts.
-You can pick between a good range of types, like bar, line, pie, area, etc. Take a look at the full list here
+You can pick between a good range of types, like bar, line, pie, area, etc. Take a look at the full list here.

 Charts are highly customizable and can be used to show data in a variety of ways.
 Additionally, you can use the Publish to web feature to share your charts with others without sharing the entire spreadsheet.